benswinney/deep-learning/README.md

 [theano](http://deeplearning.net/software/theano/) Theano is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
 Theano features:
 <br>

+## Prerequisites
+Before proceeding to the installation steps, a few tasks need to be completed before hand.

+# Create Network Bridge
+Create a network bridge named "br0" with port connected to management network (192.168.3.0/24).

+Below is an example interface defined in the local "/etc/network/interfaces" file.
+Note that "enP1p3s0f0" is the name of the interface connected to the management network.

+- auto br0
+- iface br0 inet static
+     - address 192.168.3.3
+     - netmask 255.255.255.0
+     - bridge_ports enP1p3s0f0

+# Download NVIDIA CuDNN (and optionally Mellanox OFED)
+PowerAI requires NVIDIA's CuDNN library.
+Visit [https://developer.nvidia.com/cudnn]([https://developer.nvidia.com/cudnn).
+- Login or register for NVIDIA's Accelerated Computing Developer Program.
+- Download the following .deb files
+  - cuDNN v5.1 Runtime Library for Ubuntu 16.04 Power8 (Deb)
+  - cuDNN v5.1 Developer Library for Ubuntu 16.04 Power8 (Deb)
+- Copy the .deb files to the management server and export the CUDNN5 and CUDNN environment variable pointing to the location of the .deb files.

+# Download Mellanox OFED
+This solution has an option to use an available InfiniBand network.
+In order to automate the network configuration, the Mellanox OFED package is required.
+Visit [the Mellanox download site](http://www.mellanox.com/page/products_dyn?product_family=26&mtag=linux_sw_drivers)
+- Download the latest .tgz file for Ubuntu 16.04 ppc64le
+- Copy the .tgz file to the management server and export the MLX_OFED environment variable pointing to the location of the .tgz file.

 ## Basic Installation Instructions
 1. git clone https://github.ibm.com/dlehr/powerai_recipe
 2. Run `install.sh`